Your own Amazon shop? Here’s how to open a seller account on Amazon [Step-by-step guide]

 How much are you willing to invest?

-In comparison, the startup costs and the time required to use the Amazon sales platform are relatively low.
-You need hardly any startup capital for your own Amazon shop, and the effort required to create listings in an established and easily discoverable ecosystem is manageable.
+In comparison, the startup costs and the time to be invested for using the sales platform Amazon are quite low.
+You hardly need any startup capital for your own Amazon shop and the effort for creating offers in an established and easily findable ecosystem is manageable.
 Of course, there are costs involved here as well, but they are comparatively low.
-However, Amazon charges fees and commissions for the presence of listings on its marketplace.
-The sales fees for most categories range between 7% and 15%.
-Additionally, there is a monthly fee of €39.
+However, Amazon charges fees and commissions for the presence of offers on its own marketplace.
+Thus, the sales fees of most categories range between 7% and 15%.
+In addition, there is a monthly fee of 39 euros.

-Amazon is the most successful sales platform worldwide and provides access to a very large customer base.
+Amazon is the most successful sales platform worldwide and offers access to a very large customer base.
 Nevertheless, as a seller, you need to invest a lot of work if you want to really take off.
 If you want to prominently place your products on Amazon, you will not be able to do without Amazon Advertising.

-Now let’s talk about your own Amazon shop.
+Now to the own Amazon shop.

 Excursus: What is the Buy Box?